Possible online services disruption due to Internet related outage

 b.
 List all cases in which the filing judge was a referring lawyer with an economic interest that are still pending on the Record Date or that were resolved within three years before the Record Date.
 Include the name of the lawyer or law firm to which the case was referred.

-Case Name, Court Where
+Case Name, Court Where Pending, and Case Number |

-Identity of Lawyer or Law
+Identity of Lawyer or Law Firm to Which the Case Was Referred |

 Pending Case?
+(Yes/No) |

 Check box if none.